 You might feel inclined to say “I can’t”, but often that leads to the other person trying to brainstorm ways to overcome the reasons you can’t.
 It’s not a matter of not being able to do something, but rather one of not being willing to.

 3. Allow others to succeed.

-Your children can benefit most from working through challenges on their own.
-Let them know you believe in them and offer your feedback to their proposed alternative solutions if asked.
+Your children can benefit most from working through challenges on their own but with your guidance.
+Let them know you believe in them and offer your feedback to their proposed solutions if asked.